bbc/digital-paper-edit-client/README.md

 <!-- See README for individual packages for more details -->

 for more info on Create React app deployment:

->See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+> See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Demo page on github pages

-To update demo on github pages [bbc.github.io/digital-paper-edit-client](https://bbc.github.io/digital-paper-edit-client)
+To update demo on github pages [pietrop.github.io/digital-paper-edit-client](https://pietrop.github.io/digital-paper-edit-client)

 ```
 npm run deploy:ghpages